ptc-iot-sharing/WebDesignKit/readme.md

  * You can switch to a top menu layout by pressing the arrow near the logo
  * By pressing the top right color selection icon you can choose a theme (4 light themes and 4 dark themes)
  * Customize the dashboards by adding your own data to it

+#This Extension is provided as-is and without warranty or support.
+It is not part of the PTC product suite.
+This project is licensed under the terms of the MIT license#